nicovece/cf-python_for_web/pfwd-learning_journal.md

 Functions in Python, as in most other programming languages, are blocks of reusable code that perform a specific task.
 You define a function once and can use it as many times as needed.

-Eexample of Python function defintion:
+Example of Python function definition:

 ```python
 def greet(name):